InfuseAI/primehub-python-sdk/docs/CLI/admin/volumes.md

 }
 ```

-`groups.disconnect` will remove the association between the dataset and group.
+`groups.disconnect` will remove the association between the volume and group.

 The result depends on `global` value:
-* `true` -> the removed group could read the dataset
+* `true` -> the removed group could read the volume
-* `false` -> the remove group would not see the dataset anymore
+* `false` -> the remove group would not see the volume anymore